- We register and regulate key groups of social service workers.

 - We promote and regulate education and training and raise the standards of practice by social service workers.

-- Our work means the people of Scotland can count on social services being provided by a trusted, skilled and confident workforce.
+- Our work means the people of Scotland can count on social work, social care and children and young people services being provided by a trusted, skilled, confident and valued workforce.

 The social service workforce

 - There were 211,510 social service workers in Scotland in 2022.

 - By March 2023 we had registered more than 168,000 workers.

 - Our Register is qualification based and applicants must hold or be working towards a qualification.